Weapemeoc: Colonization

 The Weapemeoc Indians lived in what is now northeastern North Carolina.
 In the early 1580s they experienced a dramatic cultural shift with the arrival of European colonizers.
 The English established a two-year settlement from 1584 to 1586, and subsequent settlements were established by Spanish, Portuguese and French explorers.
 The minimal, initial interactions between Weapemeoc and settlers were limited to the shoreline.
 However, these interactions eventually resulted in conflict with European efforts to displace the tribe from their traditional maritime way of life.
 While some of the subdivisions of the tribe formed alliances with the settlers, others remained loyal to their traditional roots.
 Those who regularly interacted with the settlers exchanged their cultural ways of living.

 At the dawn of the 18th century, two other Algonquian language–speaking tribes, the Poteskeets and the Yeopim settled in the lands formerly controlled by the Weapemeoc.
 The English established a reservation for the Yeopim in 1704, but the land was sold in 1739.
 But the mid-17th century, that "tribe had ceased to exist in any significant numbers in North Carolina."

 Culture

 The Weapemeoc Indians spoke an Algonquian language.

 The Weapemeoc Indians were skilled hunters, farmers, and fishermen.
 As they lived close to banks and rivers, the tribe had access to freshwater fish, clams, and mussels year-round.
 Their various fishing instruments ranged from spears, hooks, and nets.
-Their diets also consisted of seasonal crop such as corn and animals. they hunted by bow and arrow.
+Their diets also consisted of seasonal crops such as corn and animals. they hunted by bow and arrow.

 Due to the importance of water in their daily lives, many religious rituals and beliefs revolved around maritime activities.
 For example, in the event of violent waters or potential signs of a storm, the Weapemeoc Indians would throw tobacco and other herbs into the water in hopes of a resolution.
 However, this maritime culture began to fade with European encroachment.